Puneeth2022/basicpythonprogram-/README.md

-# python basic program from zero to intermidiate miniproject in python
+# python basic program from zero to intermidiate miniproject